Africa, Middle East hold 85% of airlines' blocked funds — IATA

 Mozambique, according to IATA, climbed up to the top of blocked funds countries, withholding $205 million from airlines, compared with $127 million in October 2024.

-The Africa and Middle East, AME, region accounted for 85 per cent of total blocked funds, at $1.1 billion as of end April 2025.
+The 10 countries, which accounted for 80 per cent of the total blocked funds,

 IATA urged governments to remove all barriers preventing airlines from the timely repatriation of their revenues from ticket sales and other activities in accordance with international agreements and treaty obligations.